wizgurl101/Cake-Shop-Web-Application/README.md

 - Application of JSON web token for authorization purpose
 - Using React-Bootstrap library to rapidly build UI
 - Using Postman for API testing
-- Using MongoDB Compass to view database
+- Using MongoDB Compass
+- Using NPM as a package manager
+- Creating a script to automate importing JSON sample data to database and clearing database for testing purpose.